-Creating variables 4.2.3
+4.2.3 Creating variables

-Variables must be linked both with 'Switching direction texts (on page 58)' and with the corresponding 'Command groups (on page 87)'.
-If one of these two settings was not made, no actions are offered for selection during runtime.
+Variables must be linked to 'switching direction texts (on page 63)' and to the attendant 'command groups (on page 97)'.
+If one of the two settings has not been made, no actions are offered for selection in Runtime.

-Because of the different use of limits/reaction matrices for the command/response variable, individual switching direction texts can be displayed for the actions.
-Always depending on the variable, on which the action is executed.
+As a result of the different use of limit values / reaction matrices for the command variable / return variable, individual switching directions can be displayed for the actions.
+Always depends on the variables on which the action to be executed is carried out.

-Project-spanning variables
+Project overlapping variables

-The variables used in the command groups must be in the same project in order for the command input to work properly.
+The variables used in the command groups must be in the same project in order for the command to work properly.

-If you do use a variable from another project (e.g. subordinate project in multi-project administration), the command group, the response variable, the action variable and the action-specific screen ('command input' screen) is expected to also exist in the other project.
+If you do use a variable from another project (e.g. subordinate project in multi-project administration), the command group, the response variable, the action variable and the action-specific screen ('command' screen) is expected to also exist in the other project.